CROssBAR Knowledge Graphs

 CROssBAR's user-query specific biomedical knowledge graphs are constructed on-the-fly, in real- time.
 The user query may include one or more genes/proteins, disease/phenotype terms, pathways/biological processes and/or drugs/compounds.
 The full-scale version of the knowledge graph construction pipeline is displayed in the diagram below.

-During the construction of a knowledge graph, first, the user queried biological term’s connected gene/protein entries (i.e., core genes/proteins) are obtained, such as the member genes/proteins of the queried signalling pathway.
+During the construction of a knowledge graph, first, queried biological term’s connected gene/protein entries (i.e., core genes/proteins) are obtained, such as the member genes/proteins of the queried signalling pathway.
 After that, neighbouring/interacting genes/proteins (i.e., first neighbours) are added to the graph.
-This is followed by the addition of other biological entity types by querying the CROssBAR database with the total gene/protein list at hand (both core and neighbouring), to obtain the disease terms, phenotypic terms, drugs, compounds and additional biological processes/pathways related to these genes/proteins.
+This is followed by the addition of other biological entity types by querying the CROssBAR database with the total gene/protein list at hand (both core and neighbouring), to obtain disease terms, phenotypic terms, drugs, compounds and additional biological processes/pathways related to these genes/proteins.

 The data source for the CROssBAR knowledge graphs is the CROssBAR NoSQL database, which is housed at EMBL-EBI servers and communicated via a public RESTful API service at https://www.ebi.ac.uk/Tools/crossbar/swagger-ui.html.
 CROssBAR database comprises carefully selected features from various biomedical data sources namely UniProt, IntAct, InterPro, DrugBank, ChEMBL, PubChem, Reactome, KEGG, OMIM, Orphanet, Experimental Factor Ontology (EFO) and Human Phenotype Ontology (HPO), in MongoDB collections.
 CROssBAR database schema is provided below.